Koito Manufacturing: Products

+Koito produces many traffic lighting systems, such as signals and sign boards.
+The company also manufacturers appliances such as hand dryers, many of which are produced for Toto.

+Airline seats

-KI Holdings manufactured seats for commercial aircraft from 1959, but in February 2010 received a business improvement recommendation from the Japanese Ministry of Land, Infrastructure and Transport.
-In June 2011 KI Holdings took measures in response to an airworthiness improvement order issued by the Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA).
+Koito manufactured seats for commercial aircraft from 1959, but in February 2010 received a business improvement recommendation from the Japanese Ministry of Land, Infrastructure, and Transport.
+In June 2011, the new KI Holdings took measures in response to an airworthiness improvement order issued by the Federal Aviation Administration and European Union Aviation Safety Agency.